-- Recurring Riff: Mo matter what the mix, the music will always go back to the same sweeping orchestral section at the end.
+- Recurring Riff: No matter what the mix, the music will always go back to the same sweeping orchestral section at the end.

 - Regenerating Health: Your plane will fix itself, so long as you aren't firing.

-- Retraux: The game is in two-color pixel art (though there are different palettes available), giving it a definite retro look.
+- Retraux: The game is in four-color pixel art (though there are different palettes available), giving it a definite retro look.